AimanHariz/hello-world/README.md

 # hello-world
 just another world

-this is me, myself, and I \njust trying to live a normal and decent life
+this is me, myself, and I

+just trying to live a normal and decent life